BEMI 2026

 Bloomington Early Music Immersion

-• Rehearsals: Tuesday through Friday, May 27 - 30, 9am-3pm | Jacobs School of Music, IU’s Musical Arts Center (MAC), 101 N. Eagleson Avenue (look for the purple balloons at the entrance!)
+• Rehearsals: Tuesday through Friday, May 26 - 29, 9am-3pm | Jacobs School of Music, Indiana University

-• Concert: Saturday, May 31, 5pm | First Christian Church
+• Concert: Saturday, May 30, 5pm | Trinity Episcopal Church

-• Ice cream social: Sunday, June 1, 1-3pm | Bryan Park North Shelter (#2 on this park map)
+• Ice cream social: Sunday, May 31, 1-3:30pm | Bryan Park North Shelter (#2 on this park map - rain location TBD)

-BEMI will be held the week of the Bloomington Early Music Festival, Tuesday, May 27th to Friday, May 30th at the Jacobs School of Music on the IU campus.
+BEMI will be held the week of the Bloomington Early Music Festival, Tuesday, May 26th to Sunday, May 31st at the Jacobs School of Music on the IU campus.
 Daily sessions are from 9am to 3pm, when you will practice new skills, rehearse in baroque orchestra and small ensembles, and hear from scholars and performers of early music about what it was like to live and make music hundreds of years ago.

 more about Bloomington Early Music Immersion

 • Bloomington Early Music (BLEM) , the Historical Performance Institute (HPI), and now also the Historical Performance Academy (HPA) at Indiana University have joined together for this free day camp experience for young musicians.
-Bloomington Early Music Immersion (BEMI) offers a first experience in early music performance for middle-school aged string players and recorder players from Bloomington and surrounding communities, providing them supportive, expert instruction from professional-level players and experienced music educators at the world-renowned HPI.
-From Tuesday, May 27th to Friday, May 30th, BEMI Players will explore music from the seventeenth and eighteenth century, meeting daily from 9:00-3:00 for baroque orchestra, small ensembles, individual coaching, and conversations with early music experts.
+Bloomington Early Music Immersion (BEMI) offers a first experience in early music performance for middle-school aged string players from Bloomington and surrounding communities, providing them supportive, expert instruction from professional-level players and experienced music educators at the world-renowned HPI.
+From Tuesday, May 26th to Saturday, May 30th, BEMI Players will explore music from the seventeenth and eighteenth century, meeting daily from 9:00-3:00 for baroque orchestra, small ensembles, individual coaching, and conversations with early music experts.
 A BEMI Players concert at the Bloomington Early Music Festival will cap off the workshop, with an ice cream celebration with families and instructors the following day.
-Free BEMI t-shirts and yummy snacks will also be provided.
+Free BEMI t-shirts and healthy, yummy snacks will also be provided.

 • For students to be able to enjoy and learn during BEMI, the following skills are necessary-